 These buckets can be useful when it comes to soap-making.
 You can use the bucket as a basin to mix your ingredients in.

 All you need is a hose and a shower head to make a DIY shower out of a 5-gallon bucket.
 This can be perfect for showering when you don’t have any access to water.

-Here is a demonstration of an even more simple, but effective, solution:
+See this video for a demonstration of an even more simple, but effective, solution.

 There’s no doubt that 5-gallon buckets can make the best storage containers.
 You can use them to store just about anything, including food or pet food.

 As I mentioned above, I use these buckets to transport fish.
 You can transport just about anything in them.
 The best part about it is that you can transport these buckets discreetly, too.